grafana/tempo-operator/docs/operator/api.md

 <td>

-<p>TenantName defines the name of the tenant.
+<p>TenantName defines a human readable, unique name of the tenant.
-The value of this field should be sent in X-Scope-OrgID header to identify the tenant.</p>
+The value of this field must be specified in the X-Scope-OrgID header and in the resources field of a ClusterRole to identify the tenant.</p>

 </td>
 </tr>